anon-anon-anony/sicb_paper/README.md

 For roberta-large, true postive: 0.9388888888888889, true negative: 0.9166666666666666, and true postive gender co-occuring: 0.9
 ```

-## Reproducing the data used in the plots
+# Reproducing the data used in the plots
 First test the setup as shown below.

+## Testing your setup

 Note: The LLM weights will be downloaded / cached from Hugging Face.
 Throughout, it *is* expected that `Some weights of the model checkpoint at bert-base-uncased were not used when initializing BertForMaskedLM: ['cls.seq_relationship.bias', 'cls.seq_relationship.weight']`

 ### Spurious data
-To first test setup for reproduction of the gender-date and gender-place spurious results:
 In `config.py`:
 ```
 UNCERTAINTY = False # Set to False if replicating the Spurious results